NexusMutual/docs/docs/governance/governance.md

 #### Governance security

 Members that use their NXM to vote on a protocol improvement proposal will not be able to redeem or transfer their NXM for three days after they cast their vote.
-This prevents anyone from using a flashloan to borrow a large amount of wNXM and unwrap the wNXM to NXM to sway a vote with a significant voting weight.

 The governance restriction can be calculated as follows: